snarrenberg/westerparse/docs/index.rst

 rules as they negotiate the interpretation of two or more lines unfolding simultaneously.
 WesterParse already incorporates many of the cognitive preferences identified by Westergaard.
-The plan is ultimately to include all of the preference rules as well as giving users the option of activating each rule.
+The plan is ultimately to include all of the preference rules as well as to give users the option of activating each rule.

 There are two main components to WesterParse: a *parser* that evaluates